Good employees love what they do.

 When management keeps important information to itself, employees lose sight of how their efforts contribute to overall success.

 Lee Colan, author of “Stick With It: Mastering the Art of Adherence,” argues that withholding information fosters a sense of helplessness.
-Employees will either find out what’s up on their own, or worse, start believing the rumors.
+Employees will either find out what’s up on their own or, worse, start believing the rumors.

 More importantly, silence from above chips away at good employees’ trust.

-4) A Hear-No-Evil Feedback System
+4. A Hear-No-Evil Feedback System

 You know the feeling.
 You’ve got a problem to run by the boss.
 When you finally get face time, she looks like she wants to shut her eyes and cover her ears.

 No one likes to be the bearer of bad news.
-But when employees have a problem, smart managers know to deal with it, not hold their hands up and yell, “I don’t want to know!!”
+But when employees have a problem, smart managers know to deal with it, not hold their hands up and yell, “I don’t want to know!”

-Giving good employees the impression that their concerns will fall on deaf ears erodes their confidence in their managers-and bolsters their decision to bolt.
+Giving good employees the impression that their concerns will fall on deaf ears erodes their confidence in their managers and bolsters their decision to bolt.

-3) They Keep Hiring Jerks
+3. They Keep Hiring Jerks

 Occasionally, a new hire will misfire.
 But if your company can’t weed out bad candidates, you might find your staff filled with too many employees who don’t fit — and the good ones you do have are heading for the door.

-2) Subpar Accommodations
+2. Subpar Accommodations

 People don’t need to work in a palace to be productive.
 But there’s a difference between fancy offices and ones that look like maintenance took a few months off.